ksmith0813/portfolio/README.md

 # My Personal Portfolio App

-I have recently updated my react portfolio app to reflect things I have learned in the last several years.
+Welcome!
+This is my portfolio applicatoin that contains some cool stuff using the React framework.

-This site uses:
+This site includes:

-- React Functional Components
+- ReactJS Functional Components

 - Redux/Redux Toolkit/Redux Form